lespicker/tachyons-one-page-scroll/content/news/2019-10-15-susan-newell-poem/index.md

 categories: opinion
 tags:
 - photography
+- poetry
-- judging
+- northern lights
-- contests
+- aurora
-- photography contests
+- aurora borealis
-- awards
+- Yukon
 ---

 If I had to choose only one scene to set before my photography clients, it would have to be the awesome, indescribable Northern Lights.